5.1: Listening vs. Hearing

 Benefits of Listening

 Today, you can gain a great deal of information and entertainment through reading and electronic recordings rather than through real-time listening.
 If you become distracted and let your attention wander, you can go back and replay a recording.
-However, much of what we need to hear at work and in our personal relationships isn't recorded.
-There are many benefits to listening effectively and competently in real-time, including the four compelling benefits discussed below.
+However, much of what we need to hear at work and in our personal relationships isn't recorded and can't be replayed.
+There are many benefits to listening effectively and competently in real-time, including the five compelling benefits discussed in the next paragraph.

 Key Takeaways